 It doesn’t take a magician to recreate this fun and whimsical ceiling lamp.
-Simply pick up an old top hat (or bowler) from a thrift store, or purchase a costume version online, and follow these simple instructions.
+Simply pick up an old top hat (or bowler) from a thrift store, or purchase a costume version online, and follow these simple instructions from Mr. Kate.
 Presto!
-Gorgeous new lamp without the £200 price tag!Continue to 9 of 13 below.
+Gorgeous new lamp without the £200 price tag!Continue to 6 of 7 below.

 Lace Pendent Lamp